-All individuals who are sick or unwell for any reason are required to stay at home or to leave the workplace immediately.
+All individuals normally coming to campus who are sick or unwell for any reason are required to stay at home or to leave the workplace immediately.

 In order for proper contact tracing, it is important that you provide as accurate information as possible.